Offer

 This store requires javascript to be enabled for some features to work correctly.

 Recovering from a prostatectomy can be physically and emotionally demanding.
 For many men, one of the most frustrating parts of recovery is the change in erectile function after surgery.
 Even when the operation has gone well, erections often do not return straight away.
-In some cases they are weaker, less frequent, or absent for a period of time.
-This is common, and it does not automatically mean recovery has failed.
+They may be weaker, less frequent, or absent for a period of time.

 A rehabilitation plan may include:

-In practical terms, regular pump use may help by:
+Regular pump use may help by:

-Research suggests pumping until erect and keeping the penis erect inside the pump for two five minute periods with a short break in between.
+Research suggests pumping until erect and keeping the penis erect inside the pump for two five-minute periods, with a short break in between.
 Never use painfully or after noticing significant bruising or worsening curvature.
 Consult a urologist if unsure.

 You should not feel sharp pain, pinching, intense discomfort, or severe pressure.
 If you do, stop and reassess the fit, seal, and pressure level.

-For rehabilitation, the emphasis is on controlled routine use.
 More pressure is not better.
 More pain is not better.
 The right routine is the one you can use safely and consistently over weeks and months.

 | Use case | Main goal | Typical approach |